KevinKarnadi/KevinKarnadi/README.md

 ## About Me

 My name is Kevin.
-I'm from Indonesia, and is currently pursuing a bachelor's degree in Electrical Engineering & Computer Science at National Tsing Hua University, Taiwan.
+I'm from Indonesia, and I'm currently pursuing a bachelor's degree in Electrical Engineering & Computer Science at National Tsing Hua University, Taiwan.
+My fields of interest include Software Engineering, Machine Learning, and Data Science.

 <!--## Highlighted Projects-->